ZedThree/HPCAcademyFortran/Fortran.md

   and work
 - I don't always follow best practices to make things fit on slides!
     - Do as I say, not as I do!
+- Words like `this` are either keywords or tiny code snippets
+- Words like _this_ are (usually) technical words, either common usage or from the Fortran standard
+- Words like **this** are just emphasis

 ## Hello world